graphcommerce-org/graphcommerce/docs/framework/config.md

 - `debug.pluginStatus` -> `GC_DEBUG_PLUGIN_STATUS="1"`

+## Exporting current configuration to environment variables

+You can export configuration by running `yarn graphcommerce export-config`

 ## Extending the configuration in your  project

 Create a graphql/Config.graphqls file in your project and extend the GraphCommerceConfig, GraphCommerceI18nConfig inputs to add configuration.